craftcms/docs/docs/5.x/development/graphql.md

 | ---------- | -----------
 | `url`      | URL of a file to be downloaded.
 | `fileData` | File contents in base64 format.
 If provided, takes precedence over `url`.
-| `filename` | Filename to use for the saved Asset.
+| `filename` | Filename to use for the saved asset.
 If omitted, Craft will create a filename.

 ### Mutating Entries